abemscac/pies-doc/docs/vue3/composables.md

 :::info

-You might be wondering what's the difference between a (util) function and a composable, because the statement "functions that can be called within any component in Vue" sounds just like a utility function.
+You might be wondering what's the difference between a (util) function and a composable, because the statement "functions that can be called within any component in Vue" sounds just like an utility function.
 Generally speaking, if any Vue-specific feature is used within the function (i.e. `ref()` and `onMounted()`), we would call it a **composable** instead of a normal function.

 :::